django-commons/django-typer/doc/source/shell_completion.rst

 Most shells work best when the manage script is installed as an executable on the system path.
 This is not always the case, especially in development environments.
-In these scenarios completion installation *should still work*, but you may need to always invoke the script from the same path.
+In these scenarios completion installation *may still work*, but you may need to always invoke the script from the same path.
-Fish_ may not work at all in this mode.

 .. _completion_fallbacks: